 And yes, there are loads of volumizing hair products on the shelves but if your haircut isn’t working with your density and helping to add the illusion of more hair, there’s only so much they can do.
 But things like strategic layer, sculptural cuts, and even the ubiquitous bang can get you off to a roaring start.

-To help you out on your volume-boosting journey, TZR reached out to the hair pros to compile the six best volumizing haircuts for long, thin hair.
+To help you out on your volume-boosting journey, TZR reached out to the hair pros to compile the nine best volumizing haircuts for long, thin hair.
 Plus, they are dishing out all the styling advice to make your current haircut look a lot fuller and thicker.
-No matter your texture, there is a volumizing haircut for you and your long, thin hair.
+No matter your texture, there is a volumizing haircut for you and your long thin hair.